urakubo/Dojo-standalone/Workflow2.md

 #### Training

 5. Select the training tab in the FFN dialogue (**Fig. 2a**).
 	- Set the parameter Max Training Steps.
 It is necessary to train the tensorflow model over several million times, and it takes over one week for precise inference with a NVIDIA GTX1080ti-equipped PC.
-The training process outputs a tensorflow model every 3000 steps.
-Training 中は約3000ステップごとにtensorflowモデルが出力され、途中でトレーニングを止めた場合でも新たにTrainingを開始すると "[UNI-EM]/data/_3DNN_model_tensorflow” から最新のモデルを読み込み、そこからトレーニングを再開します。Max Training Steps に達するとモデルを出力してトレーニングは終了します。推論結果よりトレーニング不足であった場合は、さらに大きな Max Training Stepsを設定してトレーニングを再実行（再開）します。
+The training program outputs a tensorflow model every 3000 steps.
+Users can restart the training from the latest model even if the training process is interrupted.
+The training program automatically read the latest model from the Tensorflow Model Folder.
+The training process ends if it reaches the Max Training Steps.
+Users can execute additional training by setting the larger Max Training Steps if the training appears to be insufficient.
-	- xyピッチ(nm/pixel)に比べてz方向のピッチ(nm/pixel)が大きい場合はSparse Zにチェックを入れてください。チェックの有無でFFNトレーニングパラメータが次のように変わります。
+	- Check "Sparse Z" if the z-pitch (nm/pixel) is smaller than the xy-pitch (nm/pixel).
+Internally,
 		- チェックを入れない場合：　"depth":12,"fov_size":[33,33,33],"deltas":[8,8,8]
 		- チェックを入れた場合："depth":9,"fov_size":[33,33,17],"deltas":[8,8,4]